-Movement in the Council's Usable Reserves are detailed in the Movement in ReservesStatement, and the disclosure notes Adjustments between Accounting Basis and FundingBasis under Regulations and Transfers to / from Earmarked Reserves.
+Movement in the Council's Usable Reserves are detailed in the Movement in Reserves Statement, and the disclosure notes Adjustments between Accounting Basis and Funding Basis under Regulations and Transfers to / from Earmarked Reserves.

-In this era of of uncertainty and financial insecurity, the council has established sufficient levels of Usable Reserves to mitigate financial risk.
+The council has established sufficient levels of Usable Reserves to mitigate financial risk.
 There will be an ongoing need to review and establish a level of Reserves which both allows the Council to withstand the financial impacts of future funding reductions, at a local or national level, and provides funding to enable the Council to transform to deliver fit for purpose services which meet the changing needs and expectations of service users.